dydanz/go-playground/README.md

 A RESTful API service built with Go (Gin framework) that handles user management with PostgreSQL for data persistence and Redis for caching.

+ALL OF THESE CODE ARE GENERATED AUTOMATICALLY!
+Tech stack:
+- Go 1.21+ with Gin framework
+- PostgreSQL & Redis
+- Docker & Docker Compose
+- Generated using Cursor 0.8 + Claude 3 Sonnet in VSCode

 ## Features

 - RESTful API endpoints for user management (CRUD operations)